mobxjs/mobx-react-devtools/README.md

 Supported props:
 * `highlightTimeout` — number, default: 1500
-* `noPanel` — boolean, if set, do not render control panel
+* `noPanel` — boolean, if set, do not render control panel, default: false
 * `position` — string or object, `topRight`, `bottomRight`, `bottomLeft` or `topLeft`, default: `bottomRight`
-* `className` — string, className of control panel
+* `className` — string, className of control panel, default: not defined
-* `style` — object, inline style object of control panel
+* `style` — object, inline style object of control panel, default: not defined

 The position of the panel can be tweaked by setting the value to an object with `top`, `right`, `bottom` or `left` defined.
 Setting it to `{ top: -2, right: 20 }` is the same as `topRight`.